 Pax Americana on steroids

 Is there still anyone who is not in awe of what the shale revolution has done to the planet?
-Whatever one might think of the environmental suitability of fracturing rock deep in the earth in order to extract oil and gas, one cannot deny that the world has changed beyond recognition.
+Whatever one might think of the environmental suitability of fracturing rock deep in the earth to extract oil and gas, one cannot deny that the world has changed beyond recognition.

 Plus it offers the prospect of a real zero-emissions economy that does not bankrupt us and is feasible with today’s technology.
 Why all this banter on greenery?
 Any 21st-century society that does not do its best to preserve the environment and even tries to reverse engineer its pristine state will lose any claim to belong in the “Leitkultur” slot.

 But the absolute success of America as a country and a society is not only due to cheap and clean energy.
-It’s also the breathtaking inventiveness of American entrepreneurs that are pushing the world into a new age.
+It’s also the breathtaking inventiveness of American entrepreneurs that is pushing the world into a new age.
 Digitalization is the buzzword but I would rather give it the more encompassing term Integrated Technologies.

 Let’s take a look around.
 For decades we were misled to believe that exploiting natural resources is a recipe for eternal bliss.
 Countries like Saudi Arabia grew filthy rich in oil.
 Russia made it back to the world stage after the collapse of communism with oil, gas, and other natural resources in its armory, and what a comeback it was.
 And countries like China dazzled the world with cheap labor.
-They simply exploited their ubiquitous masses of people in order to build massive export industries and climb the ladder in the process.
+They simply exploited their ubiquitous masses of people to build massive export industries and climb the ladder in the process.

-Looking back at apparently ailing America in the first decade of this century, one could only come to the conclusion that mature, free, and liberal democracy was a failing model and that some stricter organization of a countries and a society’s fabric was the recipe for success at everything.
-How wrong this all is – and always was.
+Looking back at apparently ailing America in the first decade of this century, one could only conclude that mature, free, and liberal democracy was a failing model and that some stricter organization of a countries and a society’s fabric was the recipe for success at everything.

 If one looks at the business models of those exploiter economies, one always stumbles upon one fact.
 They cannot survive without those supposedly weak, free, liberal societies as customers.
 In the end, it’s those free markets that suck in those resources at huge rates and they pay a price for it.
 This also means that they can afford to pay the price regardless of how high prices go.
-In a sense the exploiter economies live at the mercy of the consumer states as once consumption goes down for whatever reason, they are in bad shape.
+In a sense, the exploiter economies live at the mercy of the consumer states as once consumption goes down for whatever reason, they are in bad shape.

 Look at Russia as an example.
 Oil and gas plus some other stuff they scraped out of the earth’s crust gave them easy clippings for a long while.
 It enabled them to keep the population sweet by bribing them with subsidies, the military happy with new weapons programs, and the oligarchs sweet with waves of fresh cash from consuming countries gushing in.
 Moscow got back its sparkle.
 But easy money also held urgently necessary reforms back so the country grew ever more dependent on this money for Natural Resources.